The Neutron Star Outer Crust Equation of State: A Machine Learning approach: Introduction

-Although our work has been motivated from those past works, it is novel and unique in the sense that we have developed an algorithm for nuclear mass/BE prediction in a model independent way without help of any nuclear physics models of BE but by only using ML algorithms on experimental data of the 3435 nuclei given in AME2016 \cite{Wang2017}.
+In this work we construct the Neutron star outer crust EoS using the prediction of nuclear BE of the Machine Learning (ML) algorithm.
+Although our predictions of BE via ML algorithms has been motivated from the past works cited above, it is novel and unique in the sense that we have developed an algorithm for nuclear mass/BE prediction in a model independent way without help of any nuclear physics models of BE but by only using ML algorithms on experimental data of the 3435 nuclei given in AME2016 \cite{Wang2017}.
 The only physics input we use is the nucleus is characterized that the number of protons $Z$ and the number of neutrons $N$ as well as the TMS technique used to obtain some of the BE values in AME2016.
-The interesting feature of our work is that, even without having any further \textit{physics input}, our prediction for BE is better than (or comparable to) all theoretical models as well as those models where ML algorithms have been used on top of a base physics model.
+The interesting feature of our work is that, even without having any further \textit{physics input}, our prediction for BE is comparable to all theoretical models as well as those models where ML algorithms have been used on top of a base physics model.
 Further, unlike the above mentioned models, the $\sigma_{\rm rms}$ of our model is low even for light and for heavy nuclei.
 Since the use of ML is still new in Physics, another aspect of our work is pedagogical where we have indicated a step by step procedure in choosing the optimum ML algorithm for our data set.
 We have explored a variety of ML algorithms and compared their performances side by side.
 The procedure followed in this paper is novel because we have used one ML algorithm as base and have used other ML algorithms to train the error of the base ML algorithm.
-The entire algorithm as well as our best fit algorithm is made available online for use of physics community for different nuclear physics and astrophysical applications.
+The entire algorithm as well as our best fit algorithm (which we name as MIML model) is made available online for use of physics community for different nuclear physics and astrophysical applications.

+As mentioned above, in this paper we have given a step by step outline on the way we have arrived at our final ML algorithm.
+However a couple of points need to be kept in mind.
+Firstly the nature of our problem is such that, for prediction, we would always be doing interpolation, or extrapolation very close to the domain of test data.
+More precisely, for prediction, we will mostly be doing interpolation in $Z$.
+Also for a fixed $Z$ we will do near extrapolation on $N$ for neutron-rich elements, which may sometimes be difficult to produce in labs.
+That is reflected in the way we test and validate the ML models in the paper.
+Secondly, we have not obviously covered all aspects of ML algorithms employed in this paper.
+A more interested reader can refer to \cite{burkov2019hundred}.